Treating mesothelioma symptoms

 Night sweats

 Mesothelioma can cause some people to sweat a lot at night.
-This can be distressing, especially if you wake up at night with damp pyjamas and bedding.
+This can be distressing, especially if you wake up with damp nightwear and bedding.
 Tell your doctor if this happens, as they may be able to give you medicines to help.
 You may also find the following tips helpful:

-- Try to avoid having drinks that contain caffeine before you go to bed, or during the night.
+- Try to avoid drinks that contain caffeine before you go to bed or during the night.

 - Keep the room temperature cool or use a fan.